-The above three ways are helpful to recover permanently deleted files without software, but they each have disadvantages.
+The above 4 ways are helpful to recover permanently deleted or cut files without software, but they each have disadvantages.
 So if those methods don't work for you, using a data recovery sofwtare will ensure the highest success rate and give back your lost data.

-For such a purpose, I would use iMyFone AnyRecover.
+For such a purpose, I would introduce iMyFone AnyRecover.
 It can recover the permanently deleted files on computer without any prior backup or previous versions.
+And you don't need to enable any other features.
 Only 3 steps required and you'll get your permanently deleted files back within minutes!
 Besides, it is recommended by prestigious media and customers around the world.
 Here are some key features of AnyRecover.

-Restore permanently deleted photos, Word documents, videos, PDF files, and many other file types from the computer recycle bin, hard drive, and external storage devices.
+Restore permanently deleted photos, Word documents, videos, PDF files, and many other file types from various internal and external storage devices.

 Step 1.
 Select a location where you lost the data, then click "Start".

 Step 2.
 Wait for the scanning process to complete, this process may take a while depending on the data size.

 Step 3.
 Double-click on the file to preview it, then click "Recover" and save it to a safe location.
 You can also recover multiple files at once.